-Issuer The South Carolina Student Loan Corporation, a nonprofit, public benefit corporation incorporated on November 15, 1973 pursuant to the laws of the State of South Carolina, which received its final 501(c)(3) determination letter from the U.S. Internal Revenue Service on June 30, 1979.
+Issuer South Carolina Student Loan Corporation, a nonprofit, public benefit corporation incorporated on November 15, 1973, pursuant to the laws of the State of South Carolina, which received its final 501(c)(3) determination letter from the Internal Revenue Service on June 30, 1979.
 Under its Restated and Amended Articles of Incorporation, the Corporation has the power to receive, invest, administer and disburse funds for educational purposes so as to enable individuals to attend eligible educational institutions beyond the secondary school level and to make, handle, service and deal with student and parent loans as provided in the Higher Education Act of 1965, as amended (the "Higher Education Act").
 The Corporation has been designated an "Eligible Lender" pursuant to Title IV of the Higher Education Act and, as agent of and an independent contractor with the Authority, serves as the principal originator and servicer of student loans guaranteed by the Authority.
 See "THE CORPORATION."
-Guarantee Agency The South Carolina State Education Assistance Authority (the "Authority"), a body politic and corporate and a public instrumentality of the State of South Carolina, acting in its capacity as a state guarantee agency under the Higher Education Act, or other authorized guarantee agency under the Higher Education Act approved by each Rating Agency (each, a "Guarantee Agency").
+Guarantee Agency South Carolina State Education Assistance Authority (the "Authority"), a body politic and corporate and a public instrumentality of the State of South Carolina, acting in its capacity as a state guarantee agency under the Higher Education Act, or other authorized guarantee agency under the Higher Education Act approved by each Rating Agency (each, a "Guarantee Agency").
 See "SOUTH CAROLINA STATE EDUCATION ASSISTANCE AUTHORITY."
-Trustee The Bank of New York, New York, New York, as trustee (the "Trustee"), or its successor as trustee.
-The Trustee will also act as calculation agent, paying agent and registrar for the 2002 Bonds.
-See "THE 2002 BONDS."
-The Securities Depository The Depository Trust Company, New York, New York (the "Securities Depository"), or any additional or successor securities depository for the 2002 Bonds.
-Delivery of the 2002 Bonds will be made through the Securities Depository, Clearstream Banking and the Euroclear System.
-Rating Agencies Fitch Ratings Standard & Poor's Moody's Investors Service, Inc. It is a condition to the issuance and delivery of the 2002 Bonds that such bonds be rated AAA by Fitch and Standard & Poor's and Aaa by Moody's.
-There can be no assurance, however, that such condition will be satisfied.
+Trustee The Bank of New York, New York, New York (the "Trustee").
+The Trustee will also act as paying agent and registrar for the 2003 Bonds.
+The Securities Depository The Depository Trust Company, New York, New York (the "Securities Depository").
+Delivery of the 2003 Bonds will be made through the Securities Depository and its participating organizations.
+Rating Agencies Fitch Ratings, Standard & Poor's and Moody's Investors Service, Inc. (the "Rating Agencies").
+It is a condition to the issuance and delivery of the 2003 Bonds that the 2003 Bonds be rated AAA by Fitch and Standard & Poor's and Aaa by Moody's.
 See "RATINGS."
+Auction Agent Wilmington Trust Company Market Agent William R. Hough & Co.
+Broker-Dealers Banc of America Securities LLC Scott & Stringfellow, Inc. (trading as BB& T Capital Markets) Wachovia Securities, LLC William R. Hough & Co.

-THE BONDS
+THE 2003 BONDS